Skip to Content

 9. Rest it then test it

-A headline is a mini-sentence that conveys the main message of the text.
+A headline is a mini-sentence that conveys the main message of the content that follows it.

 If you cannot make a single headline for a paragraph, then split the paragraph up.